 We’ve outlined four ways to drive adoption of your virtual banking assistant and deliver real business results.

 1. Encourage employee advocacy

 Launch your virtual banking assistant internally to drive employee adoption and advocacy.
-The benefits of this will be twofold—firstly, your team will understand how to use the conversational AI and assist in driving customers to use it; secondly, employee advocates will share the news with their own networks (via social media, word-of-mouth, etc.).
+The benefits of this will be twofold—firstly, your team will understand how to use the banking chatbot and assist in driving customers to use it; secondly, employee advocates will share the news with their own networks (via social media, word-of-mouth, etc.).
 Content shared by employees receives eight times more engagement than content shared by brand channels.

 2. Engage industry influencers and fintech partners

 Like employee advocacy, third-party validation is far more valuable than self-promotion.
 Engage industry influencers, financial journalists, and your fintech partners to raise awareness about the innovative ways you’re leveraging AI to give customers more control over their finances.
-Focus on the human stories—how AI increases financial literacy, how virtual banking assistants help people manage their money, and real customer stories—to pique public interest and establish yourself as a leader in the field.
+Focus on the human stories—how conversational AI banking increases financial literacy, how virtual banking assistants help people manage their money, and real customer stories—to pique public interest and establish yourself as a leader in the field.

-ATB does a great job of positioning themselves on the cutting edge of AI innovation.
+ATB does a great job of positioning themselves on the cutting edge of AI banking innovation.
 Their partnership with the University of Alberta and key fintech players underlines their commitment to driving change in financial services through AI for the greater good.

 3. Use paid and organic social media strategies

 Drive engagement through your social media channels with compelling content.
 Boost organic content that’s performing well and test some paid advertising to see if it drives adoption.
 With Facebook Ads, you can use choose the demographics, interests, and behaviors that best represent specific audiences and target them with a tailored message.
 For example, you may target 20-year-old women with student loan options and 30-year-old women with messages about mortgage options or starting a pension plan.
 Drive them to your virtual banking assistant for personalized advice.